aparod/ta/README.md

 * `lib/true_anomaly/telemetry/telemetry.ex`
 * `lib/true_anomaly/instruments/*.ex`
 * `lib/true_anomaly/data_normalizer.ex`
+* `lib/true_anomaly/data_persister.ex`

 ## Running the system

-If you wish to see the system run, it is functional and nothing beyond the standard Elixir/Phoenix setup steps is necessary.
+If you wish to see the system run, it is functional and nothing beyond the standard Elixir/Phoenix setup steps is required.

 Once the app is running, simply copy one (or both!) of the files from the `/files` directory into the `/files/ingest` directory.
 The workers will see them and begin processing.